 The NuGen Visualizer is as capable as some of the more well-known spectrum plugins.
-It provides users with powerful tools and features to analyze the audio frequency and improve the workflow.
-Moreover, NuGen Visualizer enables users to recreate optimum mix settings and reduce frequency-repeated errors.
+It provides you with powerful tools and features to analyze the audio frequency and improve the workflow.
+Moreover, NuGen Visualizer enables you to recreate optimum mix settings and reduce frequency-repeated errors.

-- NuGen Visualizer has a single-screen interface for users to view the audio frequency spectrum.
-This interface is resizable which makes it flexible to use with multiple screens and DAWs.
-Additionally, users can customize the display for different viewing modes all by the click of a button
+- NuGen Visualizer has a single-screen interface for you to view the audio frequency spectrum.
+This interface is resizable, which makes it flexible to use with multiple screens and DAWs.
+Additionally, you can customize the display for different viewing modes, all with the click of a button

-- This plugin has an impressive comparison mode which allows users to display frequency spectrums from two separate audio channels in different ways for comparison.
-Users can choose to view the audio tracks either overlapping each other, in a differential display, or side by side
+- Impressive comparison mode that allows you to display frequency spectrums from two separate audio channels in different ways for comparison.
+You can choose to view the audio tracks either overlapping each other, in a differential display, or side by side

 - NuGen Visualizer has several level meters like RMS, Peak, K12, and many more

-- This plugin provides users with 9 different analysis tools for the frequency spectrum.
+- Provides you with 9 different analysis tools for the frequency spectrum.
 These tools include a spectrogram, a stereo spectrogram, FFT Spectrum analysis, stereo spectrum analysis, stereoscope, vectorscope, stereo bias meter, stats, and parameter module, and a correlation meter

 NuGen Visualizer is compatible with Windows XP or higher for PC and OS X 10.6 or higher for Mac.
 It comes in VST/AU/AAX formats and supports both 32 and 64 bit systems.

 Overall, the Visualizer tool by NuGen is an incredibly powerful tool with an attractive, controllable interface that can handle a wide range of audio-related duties.
-It comes at a relatively more expensive price when compared to plugins of its caliber, but its versatility and features justify its price point.
+It comes at a relatively higher price when compared to plugins of its caliber, but its versatility and features justify its price point.